Eligibility and Timelines

 Does Houston Endowment restrict its support to certain geographic areas?

-Houston Endowment makes grants to organizations and projects benefiting the people of Greater Houston including Harris County and its contiguous counties (Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery, and Waller Counties).
+Houston Endowment makes grants to organizations and projects benefiting the people of Greater Houston including Harris County and its contiguous counties (Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery, and Waller).

 What legal status (or IRS designation) must my organization have to be eligible for a grant?

-Generally, Houston Endowment makes grants only to 501(c)(3) organizations described in section 509(a)(1), (2), or (3) of the Internal Revenue Code.
+Generally, Houston Endowment makes grants only to 501(c)(3) organizations described in section 509(a)(1), (2), or (3) of the Internal Revenue Code and other exempt organizations that are designated as educational organizations and governmental units recognized by the IRS.
 This includes public charities, governmental organizations, and eligible supporting organizations.
 Organizations will be reviewed throughout the application and payment process to verify eligibility.

 Does Houston Endowment make grants to individual people who have project ideas?